Azure/typespec-azure/.chronus/changes/no-response-body-rule-2024-9-22-13-23-5.md

   - "@azure-tools/typespec-azure-rulesets"
 ---

-Update of arm no-response-body to have a similar behavior of the core rule, but with the difference that it will exclude also 202 response, meaning that 202 should also be empty.
+Update the `arm no-response-body` rule to behave similarly to the core rule, but with the additional requirement that the 202 response can and should also be empty